-marked (default setting) Monitoring is active.
-If the value for the Min. password length policy is less than 8, then in the Security status frame, the value changes to error.
+- marked (default setting) Monitoring is active.
+If the value for the Min. password length policy is less than 8, then in the Security status frame, the value changes to error. - unmarked Monitoring is inactive.

 You specify the Min. password length policy in the Device Security > User Management dialog in the Configuration frame.